jlgerber/cpp_happy_fun_time/session_15/session15.md

 And that is about all she wrote.

 Ok well that is not exactly true.
-There is a lot more you can do with PyYaml, but this isn't about using yaml with Python; this *is* about using yaml with C++, so read up on the [pyyaml site](http://pyyaml.org/wiki/PyYAMLDocumentation) for more info on python.
+You can do a lot more with PyYaml, but this chapter isn't about using yaml with Python; this chapter *is* about using yaml with C++, so read up on the [pyyaml site](http://pyyaml.org/wiki/PyYAMLDocumentation) for more info on python.
 Meanwhile, we are going to take a look at the C++ story.

 ## YAML in C++